nixworks/public/news/2005/04/14/index.md

 ##### University of Miami
 ### [ Researchers from the University of Miami have published a study which claims that prisoners executed by lethal injection in the U.S. may have been aware of what was happening to them. ](/news/2005/04/14/researchers-from-the-university-of-miami-have-published-a-study-which-claims-that-prisoners-executed-by-lethal-injection-in-the-u-s-may-ha.md)
-_Context: lethal injection, University of Miami, death penalty_
+_Context: death penalty, University of Miami, lethal injection_

 ##### Israel
 ### [ Israel kills a member of the Al Aqsa Martyrs Brigade following a raid into the Palestinian town of Nablus.
 Palestinians maintain that a special unit disguised as Arabs carried out the act.
 Israeli Defence Forces say the man was a "ticking bomb" and that soldier shot only after he opened fire on them.
 Witnesses from the Balata camp, however, say the Israelis opened fire without warning and then took the body away. ](/news/2005/04/14/israel-kills-a-member-of-the-al-aqsa-martyrs-brigade-following-a-raid-into-the-palestinian-town-of-nablus-palestinians-maintain-that-a-spe.md)
-_Context: Arab, Nablus, Israel, Israeli Defence Forces, Palestine, raid, Al Aqsa Martyrs Brigade_
+_Context: Palestine, raid, Al Aqsa Martyrs Brigade, Nablus, Israeli Defence Forces, Arab, Israel_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: At least 11 people have been killed following a double suicide bombing in the Iraqi capital of Baghdad. ](/news/2005/04/14/conflict-in-iraq-at-least-11-people-have-been-killed-following-a-double-suicide-bombing-in-the-iraqi-capital-of-baghdad.md)
-_Context: Iraq, capital, suicide bomb, Baghdad, Conflict in Iraq_
+_Context: suicide bomb, Baghdad, Iraq, capital, Conflict in Iraq_

 ##### Quito
 ### [ In Quito, Ecuador, riot police clash with demonstrators and strikers that protest against the government of president Lucio Gutierrez.
 Congress replaced the entire supreme court last December and has not come to an agreement with the political opposition. ](/news/2005/04/14/in-quito-ecuador-riot-police-clash-with-demonstrators-and-strikers-that-protest-against-the-government-of-president-lucio-gutia-c-rrez-con.md)